 And yes, the Bible assures believers that we will be “with the Lord” after death.
 But that is not the gospel.
 In fact, it’s not even the end of the story: the New Testament affirms that at the end of all things we will be resurrected to a transformed bodily existence on a renewed earth.
 In the end, heaven, in all its fullness, will come to earth.

 All this has made me wonder: what might a true “gospel tract” look like, one that is based on the gospel as proclaimed by Jesus and his Apostles in the Bible?
-Sounds like another blog post.
+Well, maybe something like this.